Fair Graph Machine Learning under Adversarial Missingness Processes: Introducing Bias via an Adversarial Missingness Process

+\end{definition} where $\mathcal{L}_{bias}( \theta_{imp}^*, \mathcal{V}_S, \mathcal{V}_L)$ is computed based on labels instead of $f_{class}$.
+By minimizing the bias computed based on imputed values and labels, AMADB attempts to misguide any classifier that relies on such imputation to mitigate bias.
+AMADB is more tractable than AMFC, but still NP-hard.

-\begin{theorem} The AMMBD problem is NP-hard. \end{theorem} See proof of Theorem \ref{thm:nphard} in Appendix A. The idea of our proof is to frame AMMBD as an adversarial version of \textit{active learning} where the goal is to strategically minimize the accuracy of the model for certain nodes by selecting labels.
-More specifically, we apply a popular formulation of active learning as a coverage problem \cite{yehuda2022active,ren2021survey}.
-The adversary will target nodes either (1) with sensitive attribute $s_v=1$ and in the undesired class $y_v=0$ or (2) with sensitive attribute $s_v=1$ and in the desired class $y_v=1$.
-Targeting these nodes will decrease the bias in the imputed data.
+\begin{theorem} The AMADB problem is NP-hard. \end{theorem} See the proof in the Appendix.
+We frame AMADB as an adversarial version of \textit{active learning} where the goal is to strategically minimize the accuracy of the imputation by selecting observed sensitive attributes.
+More specifically, we apply a popular formulation of active learning as a coverage problem \citep{yehuda2022active,ren2021survey}.
+Theorem \ref{thm::hard} can be interpreted as a positive result, as it shows that, in theory, a simpler surrogate of the adversary's objective is still hard to optimize.

-Theorem \ref{thm::hard} can be interpreted as a positive result, as it shows that, in theory, a simpler surrogate of the adversary's objective is hard to optimize.
-The best-known approximation for the \textit{minimum k-union problem} \cite{chlamtavc2017minimizing} used in our reduction is $O(n^{1/4+\epsilon})$, where $n$ is the number of sets, which is mapped to the size of the graph in our problem.
-This means that approximately $k/n^{1/4}$ nodes would have to be selected to achieve the optimal coverage for $k$ nodes.
-However, we show empirically that a simple heuristic based on node degrees often achieves good results for the problem when an independent imputation model $f_I$ based on a GNN is applied.

-\textbf{Heuristic for AMMBD:} We generate missing values synthetically in our experiments.
-To simulate an adversarial missingness process, we select low-degree nodes to have missing values.
-This choice is based on previous work showing that low-degree nodes have lower prediction accuracy \cite{tang2020investigating,liu2023generalized,ju2024graphpatcher}.
-To generate $k$ nodes with missing sensitive data, we choose the $k$ nodes with the lowest degree.

-To see the impact of adversarial missingness, we compare the imputation of adversarial missingness and random missingness.
-We show the correlation of sensitive information and true class labels for different datasets in Figure \ref{fig:correlation}.
-We use a Graph Convolutional Network (GCN) to predict the missing sensitive values for independent imputation.
-Figures \ref{fig:correlation}(a) and \ref{fig:correlation}(b) show the correlation with adversarial missingness and random missingness, respectively.
-When $< 50 \%$ sensitive information is available, the predicted value with independent imputation underrepresents the true underlying bias in all datasets with adversarial missingness.
-For random missingness, the performance is slightly better.
-Figure \ref{fig:correlation} (c) and (d) show results for BFtS, which will be introduced in the next section.
-BFtS rarely underestimates the true bias in the datasets.
-Our results provide strong evidence that off-the-shelf imputation methods often misguide fair graph machine learning algorithms due to underestimated bias, especially with adversarial missingness processes.